rebelsky/csc207c/_eboards/eboard17-2.md

 #### Background: Grinnell's CS Major Requirements

 * CSC-151, CSC-161, and CSC-207 (you should have after this class)
-* Math appropriate for the discpline
+* Math appropriate for the discipline
     * MAT/CSC-208 (requires CSC-151 and MAT-131) or
       MAT-218 (requires MAT-215)
-    * One more math or statistics class above 131 creditable to the math major.
+    * One more math or statistics class above MAT-131 creditable to the math major.
 Typically MAT-133 or STA-209.
 * Systems ("under the hood class"): CSC-211 or CSC-213
-* Algorithm Analysis: CSC-301
+* Algorithm Analysis: CSC-301 (requires 208/218)
 * Software Design: CSC-324
-* Theory of Computation: CSC-341
+* Theory of Computation: CSC-341 (requires 208/218)
 * Elective (could be the other CSC-211/CSC-213, CSC-261, CSC-262,
   CSC-395, ...)
+* At least 32 credits in CS, not counting 208 and MAPs/MIPs/Independents

 #### Recommendations

 * If you don't have the "8" math requirement (208 or 218), you should probably take it in the spring.
-* CSCC-211 (Organization and Architecture) is the natural next class for second-year students.
+* CSC-211 (Organization and Architecture) is the natural next class for second-year students.
 * CSC-324 Software Design - An extension of the "build a project" stuff we've doing.
 * CSC-301 Algorithm Analysis.
 * CSC-261 Artificial Intelligence.

-#### Questions
+#### Notes

+* We expect that every student who wants a course beyond CSC-207 will get a course.
+* Our priority system says "We prioritize everyone getting one class over anyone (except graduating seniors) getting two courses."
+How the Registrar implements that is unknown.
+* IGNORE THIS.
+There's nothing to hear/see.
+* Will networks and security ever be offered?
+I don't know.
+Probably not in the 2-credit form.
+The department is (hopefully) hiring four faculty for next year: two new tenure-line faculty (one to replace Prof. Perlmutter, one expansion) and two visiting faculty (one to replace Rebelsky on leave and one to replace a combination of five course on leave), so it will depend a bit on their interests.
+* We would prefer that you preregister for the one CS course you want.
+Sam will re-verify with Chair Osera.
+* How do we indicate "any section"?
+Sam will check with the Registrar.
+You can't.
+Watch the enrollments and on Friday, switch to the one with the smallest enrollments.
+And then switch again.
+And again.
+And again.
+    * Take game theory in economics to learn how to win the registration game
+* Will taking CSC-105 count against a major class?
+It shouldn't.
+Sam will check with Chairsera.
+* 208 does not count as a CS class in the "everyone gets at least one CS class".
+You help ensure that by registering for it at MAT-208.

 ### Upcoming work